eaburns/peggy/README.md

 * [a rune literal](https://golang.org/ref/spec#Rune_literals)
 * [a string literal](https://golang.org/ref/spec#String_literals)

-Label expressions of the containing rule define identifiers accessible in the Go code.
+Label expressions in scope of the action define identifiers accessible in the Go code.
 The value of the identifier is the value of the labeled expression if it accepted.
 If the labeled expression has yet to accept at the time the action is evaluated, the value is the zero value of the corresponding type.